Well-quasi-ordering and finite distinguishing number

 Balogh Bollob\'as and Weinreich~\cite{balogh:the-speed-of-he:} showed that the factorial layer (in which $|\C^n| = n^{\theta(n)}$) can further be divided into two by the \emph{Bell numbers}, $\B_n$, which count the number of partitions of a set of size $n$.
 We say that a class $\C$ is \emph{above the Bell numbers} if there exists $N\geq 1$ such that $|\C^n| \geq \B_n$ for all $n\geq N$, and below otherwise.
 In~\cite{balogh:the-speed-of-he:} it was shown that all classes below the Bell numbers are of constant, polynomial or exponential speed, or there exists $k$ such that $|\C^n| = n^{(1-1/k+o(1))n}$.
 By contrast, all classes above the Bell numbers have speeds $|\C^n|\geq n^{(1+o(1))n}$.

 In studying this dichotomy at the Bell numbers, the authors of~\cite{balogh:a-jump-to-the-bell:} developed a concept which we will call the `distinguishing number'.
 We postpone the details until later, but every class below the Bell numbers has finite distinguishing number, while there are 13 minimal classes above the Bell numbers that have infinite distinguishing number.
-Building on this, Atminas, Collins, Foniok and Lozin~\cite{atminas:deciding-the-bell:} describe a procedure to determine whether a finitely defined class lies above or below the Bell numbers, although no bounds on the running time of the algorithm are given.
+Building on this, Atminas, Collins, Foniok and Lozin~\cite{atminas:deciding-the-bell:} describe a procedure to determine whether a finitely defined class lies above or below the Bell numbers.
+However, although the procedure is guaranteed to halt on any finite input, neither the theory underpinning the procedure in~\cite{atminas:deciding-the-bell:} nor the extremal arguments in~\cite{balogh:a-jump-to-the-bell:} can be used directly to obtain explicit bounds on the running time of the algorithm.

 Our main result comprises two distinct parts, and is as follows.

 \begin{theorem} Let $\C$ be a class of graphs with finite distinguishing number.
 Then $\C$ is labelled well-quasi-ordered if and only if $\C$ is below the Bell numbers.
 Moreover, if $\C$ is finitely defined and above the Bell numbers, then it is not well-quasi-ordered.